Skip to content

 1. Check release_info.json exists in install dir

-2. Verify section is type: zip (not git_repo)
+2. Verify section is type: web (the updater migrates away from git_repo/zip)

 3. Ensure helixscreen is in printer_data/moonraker.asvc